Singapore Ballet: Choreography

-Besides developing its repertoire, the company is dedicated to nurturing young choreographic talents in Singapore and the Asia-Pacific region.
-Its hugely popular and well-known Ballet Under The Stars seasons at Fort Canning Green have become a viable working space for dance performances.
-Up-and-coming choreographers now present their creations through the Passages Contemporary Season as well as the SDT choreographic Workshop.
-In 2010 thru 2013 Passages was presented in a showing at the National Museum in November followed by performances of works made for the company by Jeffrey Tan, Kuik Swee Boon, Xing Liang, Daniel Roberts, Kinsun Chan and Etienne Ferrere.
+Besides developing its repertoire, its Ballet Under The Stars seasons at Fort Canning Green have become a viable working space for dance performances.
+Up-and-coming choreographers now present their creations through the Passages Contemporary Season as well as the Singapore Ballet choreographic workshop called Made in Singapore.

-Currently, the 38 SDT dancers plus apprentices train under Artistic Director Janek Schergen, who was also the ballet master for Choo-San Goh from Washington Ballet.
+Currently, the 38 Singapore Ballet's dancers and apprentices train under Artistic Director Janek Schergen, who was also the ballet master for Choo-San Goh from Washington Ballet.
 He has staged Mr. Goh's works for the repertoire through the years.
 In the company's history SDT has also groomed notable dancers and choreographers such as Kuik Swee Boon and Jeffery Tan, a Young Artist Award for Dance recipient in 2000.